HappiSingh/Phase_5_Project/README.md

 + Over 7 client-side routes using React Router v6
 + Full CRUD actions
 + Login/Signup integration with password hashing and authentication
-+ Input and user validations on both frontend and backend
++ Input/User validations and error handling on both frontend and backend
 + Use of external libraries (Bootstrap, Formik &amp; Yup, Bcrypt and more)